BOND REFERENDUM BASICS

 Other timely factors include:

-Although improvements would better prepare our schools for enrollment growth, we need more space now.
-Elementary class sizes are above optimal levels, and some are at capacity, meaning students have to attend schools other than the ones in their neighborhood.
+Although improvements would better prepare our district for enrollment growth, we need more space now, particularly in our lower elementary schools.
+Class sections regularly reach capacity, diverting students to schools other than the ones in their neighborhood.
+More space would give schools the flexibility to adapt to shifting enrollment needs.

 Previous school debt will soon be paid off, which would mitigate the tax impact as we seek to make a new investment in the schools.